The most common question I get is, “Viken, how did you get into planned giving?”

 Working with my alma mater, The University of Pennsylvania, I met Deborah Blackmore and John Foster (one of the original creators of The Ultimate Quick Reference Planned Giving Pocket Guide) in the planned giving department.
-That was the early beginnings.
-We first developed the now popular Gift Comparison Chart (paper version; now electronic), which to me back then looked like rocket science.
-I think this was back in 1988 and now every vendor and nonprofit is using it.
+Together we developed the Gift Comparison Chart (now also electronic), which looked like rocket science to me in 1988.
+Now every vendor and nonprofit is using it.